 Halifax is a very small town located in the state of Virginia.
 With a population of 1,249 people and two constituent neighborhoods, Halifax is the 247th largest community in Virginia.

-Unlike some towns, Halifax isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Halifax are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Halifax is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Halifax is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Halifax who work in management occupations (13.11%), office and administrative support (10.86%), and sales jobs (10.30%).

 Telecommuters are a relatively large percentage of the workforce: 7.74% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The overall education level of Halifax is somewhat higher than in the average US city of 21.84%: 25.12% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Halifax is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.12% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Halifax in 2010 was $28,002, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $112,008 for a family of four.
 However, Halifax contains both very wealthy and poor people as well.